 You can find the 18-digit GCP billing account ID here.

-- Any other things we need to be aware of to help us understand the request (please input this exact wording in the input field, as it will expedite the approval process):
+Any other things we need to be aware of to help us understand the request?
+Please input your own version of the text below in the input field

 I use a platform (Terra at app.terra.bio) that creates Google projects via an api to handle data security and processing.
 In order to use Terra, I need sufficient quota so that projects created by the platform can be transferred over to my billing account.